y0ussefmohamed/SwiftUI-Clones/README.md

 ### 🎵 Spotify Clone

-A faithful recreation of the Spotify interface featuring:
+A recreation of the Spotify interface featuring:

 - Home feed with recently played, new releases, and categorized playlists
 - Playlist detail view with song rows and descriptions